atarullo/Austin-Tarullo-Portfolio/README.md

 # [“The Most Racist City”: Factors Leading to Low Black Representation in the Student Bodies of Boston’s Elite Colleges](http://ceconforum.org/2019/06/07/the-most-racist-city-factors-leading-to-low-black-representation-in-the-student-bodies-of-bostons-elite-colleges/)
-#### Analyzing Recruitment of Students of Color at Selective New England Colleges
+#### Analyzing Recruitment of Students of Color at Selective New England Colleges.

 ![](/images/thesis.png)